thomedes/RunningMedian.cpp/README.md

 Efficient running median in C++

+Have a look at the sibling project [RunningMedian.py](https://github.com/thomedes/RunningMedian.py)

 It's run time for M sized window over a N long sequence is O(N * log(M)).

 To put it in numbers, see this table obtained with a Core i7: